Giulia Giordano

 Italian English

-Formerly she was a visiting researcher at the Hebrew University of Jerusalem and a fellow lecturer at Al-Quds University in East Jerusalem, where she taught two courses in Human Rights and International Environmental Law.
-She has worked with several organizations of the civil society and academic institutions, and has written extensively about water security and environmental diplomacy.
-She received her PhD in Cooperation for Peace and Development from the University ‘Stranieri’ of Perugia.
-Her research interests include environmental diplomacy, tranboundary water cooperation and Middle Eastern politics.
-She is am an alumna of the Water Diplomacy Initiative, a joined programme by the MIT, Harvard Negotiation Program and Tuft University, a founding member of the Environmental Peacebuilding Association, and a member of the Bosch Alumni Network.
+Giulia holds a PhD in Peace and Development Cooperation from the University of Perugia.
+Her research interests include environmental diplomacy, transboundary water cooperation and Middle Eastern politics.
+She is an alumna of the Water Diplomacy Initiative, a joint programme by the MIT, the Harvard Negotiation Program and Tuft University, a founding member of the Environmental Peacebuilding Association and a member of the Bosch Alumni Network.

 Pubblicazioni di Giulia Giordano